A part-time seasonal job can be a great way to make some extra cash, or simply get your foot in the door of a great company.

-Here are 11 tips to help you find work:
+Here are some tips to help snag your holiday job:

 1. Start applying right now

 Employers need to get their staffs in position long before Black Friday, so they’re already hiring.
 Some have held job fairs.
 So, if you’re interested, don’t waste another minute.

 Job boards are great, but applications submitted online often get bogged down by slow processing.
 Get out into the street and start asking employers if they are hiring.